People who love to eat are always the best people.Julia Child

 alison young was given a demo account for testing by Backcountry Foodie.

 Some of the links found on blissfulhiker.com are affiliate referral links.
 This means that if a reader clicks on text or an image to enter an online shopping site, Blissful Hiker may receive a commission from purchases made on that visit.
-There is no additional cost to the consumer; referral fees are paid by merchants.
-Through affiliate links and paid advertisements, we promote only products and businesses that we consider helpful to our readers.
+There is no additional cost to you; referral fees are paid by merchants.
+Through affiliate links and paid advertisements, I promote only products and businesses that I consider helpful to you.
+Thanks!